mazeitor/graphmongo/README.md

 ```

 #### Import/Export
 GraphMongo allow you to import and export using one of the most popular format for graph how is [graphML](http://graphml.graphdrawing.org/).
+In the folder data, you can find the xsd schema and an example of a graph.

 ```python
 ##Read a graph from a file graphML